cmd410/VRoidBones/README.md

 ----

-> Look at this armature this is ugly as hell!!
+Look at this armature this is ugly as hell!!
+Bones are __not properly connected__ to each other, have __weird names__, and does not match blender's __left/right bone naming convention__.

 ![](./imgs/before.png)

-> But... with a single button press it becomes nice and pretty
+This addon addresses exactly these issues, with a single button press armature becomes nice and pretty.
+Plus, it can setup inverse kinematics and finger constraints for you, so you can dive straight into animating your character!

 ![](./imgs/after.png)